SJBABY/SJBABY/README.md

 - 👋 Hi, I’m @SJBABY
 - 👀 I’m interested in Designing, Programming
-- 🌱 I’m currently learning Java, Animation on Blender and Designing
+- 🌱 I’m currently learning Python-Django, Animation on Blender and Designing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: sajjad.javeed21089778@gmail.com
 -                     9633420673